Premises Liability: Who Is Responsible?

 The special duty to children is generally called the attractive nuisance doctrine.
 A common example is swimming pool accidents.

 When Both Parties Are at Fault

-One of the most commonly used limitations on a property owner/possessor's liability is the argument that the injured person was partially at fault for what happened.
-A visitor has a duty, in most cases, to exercise reasonable care for his or her own safety.
-Where that care is not exercised appropriately, the plaintiff's recovery may be limited or reduced by his or her own negligence.
+One common argument against liability on the part of the property owner/possessor is that the injured person was partially at fault for what happened.
+In most cases, a visitor has a duty to exercise reasonable care for their own safety.
+When that care is not exercised appropriately, the plaintiff's recovery may be limited or reduced by their own negligence.

-Most states adhere to a "comparative fault" system in personal injury cases, meaning that an injured person's legal damages will be reduced by a percentage that's equivalent to his or her fault for the incident.
-For example, if it's decided that an injured person was 25% liable for an accident, and the total damages were $10,000, he or she will receive only $7,500.
+Just as in personal injury law, most states adhere to a comparative fault system in premises liability cases.
+This means that an injured person's legal damages will be reduced by a percentage that's equivalent to their fault for the incident.
+For example, if it's decided that an injured person was 25% liable for an accident, and the total damages were $10,000, they will receive only $7,500.

 Special Rules for Landlords